DmitryVolobuev1973/Model-of-Pleistocene-Glacial-Cycles/README.md

 # Model-of-Pleistocene-Glacial-Cycles
 Supplementary to ESD paper
-"A Theory of Pleistocene Glacial Rhythmicity" by MY Verbitsky, M Crucifix, DM Volobuev Accepted for publication in Earth System Dynamics (2018).
+Verbitsky, M. Y., Crucifix, M., & Volobuev, D. M. (2018).
+A theory of Pleistocene glacial rhythmicity.
+Earth System Dynamics, 9(3), 1025-1043.

 This package presents the supplementary MatLab scripts to reproduce results of the paper